DataFire/Integrations/integrations/generated/azure_compute/README.md

 ### LinuxConfiguration
 * LinuxConfiguration `object`: Specifies the Linux operating system settings on the virtual machine. <br><br>For a list of supported Linux distributions, see [Linux on Azure-Endorsed Distributions](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-endorsed-distros?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) <br><br> For running non-endorsed distributions, see [Information for Non-Endorsed Distributions](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-create-upload-generic?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).
   * disablePasswordAuthentication `boolean`: Specifies whether password authentication should be disabled.
+  * provisionVMAgent `boolean`: Indicates whether virtual machine agent should be provisioned on the virtual machine. <br><br> When this property is not specified in the request body, default behavior is to set it to true.
+This will ensure that VM Agent is installed on the VM so that extensions can be added to the VM later.
   * ssh [SshConfiguration](#sshconfiguration)

 ### ListUsagesResult